Prajyoth/Hangman/README.md

 # Hangman
-A simple game of hangman
+A simple game of hangman written in python.